PedroMagar/MISA-I/README.md

 	- High 16 Low 8 bit mode - CPU will only use bits 23 to 16 of its registers and manipulate data in 8 bit.
 	- Low 16 High 8 bit mode - CPU will only use bits 15 to 8 of its registers and manipulate data in 8 bit.
 	- Low 16 Low 8 bit mode - CPU will only use bits 7 to 0 of its registers and manipulate data in 8 bit.
-- CPUID:
+- CPUID (8-bit mandatory):

 | Write Police* | Division* | Multiplication* | MIMD  | SIMD-M | SIMD-V | Flex Memory | Protected Memory | Operations (8/16/32-bit/Unknown) |
 |---------------|-----------|-----------------|-------|--------|--------|-------------|------------------|---------------------------------|
 | 1-bit         | 1-bit     | 1-bit           | 1-bit | 1-bit  | 1-bit  | 1-bit       | 1-bit            | 2-bit                           |

-> CPUID is under considaration to be removed and become a instruction.
+> CPUID is under consideration to become a true CPUID where it would hold a CPU identifier instead of its capabilities.
+- Split Core (MIMD):
+	- Core will start a new execution loop in parallel on NPC address as soon as NPC is filled with any value besides 0.
 - Vector Mode (SIMD-V):
 	- Will replace the upper 4 registers with vector registers by a reference of the register bank.
 	- RRR F --> VV RR: Where 'RR' is the operator and will be any of the lower register files (r3-r0 or r11-r8) while 'VV' will be the vectorized reference of the full register file: